What do students need from a broadband tariff?

 You should be aware that just because your broadband is advertised at a certain average speed, it doesn’t necessarily mean you’ll be getting that speed.
 You share the speed with your housemates, so if there’s five of you in the house and your broadband is 50Mbps, then your actual download speed will be only 10Mbps if you’re all using the internet at the same time.

 Do students need unlimited downloads?

 As with connection speed, if you’re going to be sharing your download limit with your housemates, it’s always worth getting as much as you can.
-A few of the cheapest broadband packages available will have limited usage, but they can end up costing you more if you find yourself exceeding the limit each month.
+A few of the cheapest student broadband deals available will have limited usage, but they can end up costing you more than a package with unlimited data if you find yourself exceeding the limit each month.
 If your internet only allows up to 30GB of usage per month, you’ll soon find out this isn’t enough, especially if one of you has a Netflix addiction.

 Thankfully, most packages these days come with unlimited usage, and this is what you should look for.
 With unlimited broadband

 , you and your housemates will be able to browse and stream as much as you like without worrying about high bills or your internet cutting out.